YoSTEALTH/Liburing/README.rst

     python3 -m pip install --upgrade git+https://github.com/YoSTEALTH/Liburing

-To find out all the functions and definitions:
+To find out all the class, functions and definitions:

 .. code-block:: python

     import liburing

-    help(liburing)
+    print(dir(liburing))  # to see all the importable names (this will not load all the modules) help(liburing)  # to see all the help docs (this will load all the modules.)

 Find out which `io_uring` operations is supported by the kernel: